orbuluh/fundamental/2_ptrs/README.md

 # Substring window algorithm

-- The below question are all using the same "template" of substring window
+- All the below questions using the same "template" of substring window
 - The idea is that you keep a window containing valid substring with 2 ptrs
   - you keep expand the right pointer till you find the first window
   - then you try to make the window invalid again through shrinking the left pointer